Bassum–Herford railway: History

 The last steam train ran as a shuttle between Sulingen and Bünde on 5 and 6 October 1974.

 On 1 June 1994, the last remaining pair of trains ran on the Bielefeld–Bassum–Bremen route and therefore all passenger traffic ended between Rahden and Bassum.
 The carriage of freight ended on 3 June 1994, except on the Sulingen–Barenburg section.
-DB Schenker Rail Deutschland has continued to operate traffic on the section of the line from Diepholz via Sulingen to Barenburg for ExxonMobil.
+DB Cargo has continued to operate traffic on the section of the line from Diepholz via Sulingen to Barenburg for ExxonMobil.
 There are plans to create a connecting curve at Sulingen between the lines to Diepholz and Barenburg, providing a bypass of Sulingen.
 The grounds of the disused Sulinger station with its formerly extensive track systems would be redeveloped.
 The remaining line was closed on 31 December 1997.

 A bottleneck in the federal trunk road network (B61) was eliminated at the existing railway overpass at Bassum with the partial removal of the embankment in the autumn of 2009.
 In Ströhen a hall has been built over the track.
 In the Sulingen area several level crossings were eliminated, in some cases during the construction of relief roads.
 The level crossing on the B61 in Neuenkirchen has also been removed.
 The other sections are now mostly overgrown with scrub.

 Nevertheless, the Verein Aktionsbündnis Eisenbahnstrecke Bassum-Bünde, founded in 2010, has submitted a plan for the reactivation of the line.

 Passenger services on the Bünde–Rahden section are now operated as part of Deutsche Bahn’s Münster-Ostwestfalen (MOW) regional network, based in Münster.